angular-gantt/angular-gantt/docs/configuration/api.md

 - **api.data.clear()**

+    *DEPRECATED - Use `data` attribute instead*

     Removes all rows and tasks at once.

 - **api.data.get()**

-    Get the data model binded to gantt.
+    Get the data model bound to the gantt.

 #### timespans